-Business in The City
+Business in the City of London

-Since the nineteenth century, the City has been a major business centre with companies from around the world trading in the area.
+Since the nineteenth century, the City of London has been a major business centre with companies from around the world trading in the area.
 Built on the site of a Roman settlement that dates back to the first century, it is the historic and financial heart of London.
 Measuring at 1.12 square miles, the 'Square Mile' is the centre of the UK's trading and financial services industries.

 There is also a significant legal services sector around Temple and Chancery Lane, where two Inns of Court are based.
 The area has several solicitor and barrister offices as well as legal institutions and organisations.
 The City's retail sector is focused around Leadenhall and Smithfield markets as well as the Bishopsgate area.